The easiest languages to learn for English speakers is often debated amongst multilinguals. Language learning is on the up and more popular than ever.

 The main problem for English speakers is the number of verb tenses and rules which can get very confusing even for the most accomplished of multilinguals, although on a grammatical level it has less irregularities than the other Latin rooted languages.

 English speakers will most likely have already received a great deal of exposure to the Spanish language, with it appearing in many songs, films and tv shows.
+The easiest way to practice is to learn Spanish online.

 Why not test your Spanish here?